Calibration-free single-frame super-resolution fluorescence microscopy: Methods

-We employed the Richardson-Lucy algorithm \cite{R-L_R, R-L_L} and multi-emitter fitting using ThunderSTORM \cite{ThunderSTORM} on both the experimental fluorescence microscopy images and synthetic data as relevant representatives of state-of-the-art methods for comparison with our deep learning approach.
+We employed the Richardson-Lucy algorithm \cite{R-L_R, R-L_L}, multi-emitter fitting using ThunderSTORM \cite{ThunderSTORM}, and DECODE \cite{DECODE} on both the experimental fluorescence microscopy images and synthetic data as relevant representatives of state-of-the-art methods for comparison with our deep learning approach.

 Richardson-Lucy algorithm recovers the true image by performing deconvolution, i.e., reversing the blurring caused by a known point-spread function.
 It is an iterative procedure, maximizing the likelihood that the observed blurred image corresponds to the true image convolved with the PSF.
 Therefore, the precise PSF, an initial guess, and the number of iterations or error threshold must be specified and are user-dependent.
 In our application, a uniform image was chosen as a starting point, and the iterations were stopped when the MAE between consecutive iterations satisfied $\epsilon \leq 10^{-10}$.
 To achieve the $200 \times 200$ pixel output size, we upscaled the camera image using bicubic interpolation prior to applying the R-L reconstruction.
 Upscaling before reconstruction ensures that the R-L algorithm operates on the image at the target resolution, preserving the intended precision.
 Performing the reconstruction first and interpolating the result afterward would handicap the method by introducing artifacts, which could distort the fine details in the deconvolved image.
 For each analyzed dataset of blinking emitters, only the single densest image was given to the reconstruction algorithm.
 The rest of the sequence provided a reference where a few isolated emitters were fitted with a Gaussian PSF to set the optimal kernel for the deconvolution.